 synonyms: new IRA; Óglaigh Na hÉireann; Dissident Republicans

 On 26 July 2012 media organisations received a statment which indicated that there had been a realignment and merger of a number of Dissident Republican paramilitary groups.

 It was reported (The Guardian; 26 July 2012) that the 'real' Irish Republican Army (rIRA) had merged with Republican Action Against Drugs (RAAD) and some other smaller Dissident Republican paramilitary groups.
-The new grouping adopted the name 'Irish Republican Army'.
-It was also reported that the 'real' IRA and RAAD will cease to exist as of 26 July 2012.
+The new grouping adopted the name 'Irish Republican Army', however it was referred to by the media and the public as the 'new IRA'.
+It was also reported that the 'real' IRA and RAAD would cease to exist as of 26 July 2012.

 [new] Irish Republican Army (IRA).
 (2012).
 Irish Republican Army (IRA) Statement About A New Grouping, Derry, (26 July 2012).
 Derry: IRA Army Council.

 [new] Irish Republican Army (IRA).
 (2019).
 Text of [new] Irish Republican Army (IRA) Statement About Lyra McKee, Derry, (23 April 2019).
 Derry: IRA Army Council.

 Dissident Republican Groupings, and a Chronology of Dissident Republican Activity, 1994-2011

 Irish Republican Brotherhood (IRB)

 was actively involved in the 1916 Rising in Dublin.
 The IRB was

 the forerunner of the Irish Volunteers and the Irish Republican